PDXpert PLM Software

 - Users do not have permissions to install software into their own Windows user profiles, or

 - A PDXpert client has been installed into the All Users (machine) profile.
-The PDXpert client is often installed into the All Users profile of shared kiosk nodes, Windows Terminal Services or Citrix®, and for Group Policy Object (GPO) distribution to 64-bit Windows clients.
+The PDXpert client is often installed into the All Users profile of shared kiosk nodes, Remote Desktop Services or Citrix®, and for Group Policy Object (GPO) distribution to 64-bit Windows clients.

 To upgrade a PDXpert client: